nodejs/node-v0.x-archive/doc/api/net.markdown

 IPv4 address (`INADDR_ANY`).
 A port value of zero will assign a random port.

 Backlog is the maximum length of the queue of pending connections.
-The actual length will be determined by your OS through setting such as `tcp_max_syn_backlog` and `somaxconn` on linux.
-The default value of this parameter is 511 (512 - 1).
+The actual length will be determined by your OS through sysctl settings such as `tcp_max_syn_backlog` and `somaxconn` on linux.
+The default value of this parameter is 511 (not 512).

 This function is asynchronous.
 When the server has been bound, ['listening'](#event_listening_) event will be emitted.